Amyotrophic lateral sclerosis, or ALS, is a disease of the nerve cells in the brain and spinal cord that control voluntary muscle movement.

-In ALS, nerve cells (neurons) waste away or die, and can no longer send messages to muscles.
+In ALS, motor nerve cells (neurons) waste away or die, and can no longer send messages to muscles.
 This eventually leads to muscle weakening, twitching, and an inability to move the arms, legs, and body.
 The condition slowly gets worse.
 When the muscles in the chest area stop working, it becomes hard or impossible to breathe.

 ALS affects approximately 5 out of every 100,000 people worldwide.

 Symptoms usually do not develop until after age 50, but they can start in younger people.
-Persons with ALS have a loss of muscle strength and coordination that eventually gets worse and makes it impossible to do routine tasks such as going up steps, getting out of a chair, or swallowing.
+Persons with ALS have a loss of muscle strength and coordination that eventually gets worse and makes it impossible for them to do routine tasks such as going up steps, getting out of a chair, or swallowing.

 The doctor or nurse will examine you and ask questions about your medical history and symptoms.

 - Muscle tremors, spasms, twitching, or loss of muscle tissue

 - Decreased or increased reflexes at the joints